ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/nw/Tutorial.md

 #### IDE: Declare and Debug

-The 5 check credit rules are shown below.
+The 5 check credit rules are shown below in `logic/declare_logic.py`.

 > Rules are 40X more concise than legacy code, as [shown here](https://github.com/valhuber/LogicBank/wiki/by-code).